Aptivi/NitrocidKS/README.md

 Not only it has some basic commands, but it also provides script support, network support, and tons of awesome things.

+WARNING: Be aware that 0.0.14 will contain breaking changes.

 ## System Requirements

 This section covers what you need to run Kernel Simulator.
 Please scroll down to your system below.